onevcat/Kingfisher/README.md

 }
 ```

-It is really a very common situation I can meet in my daily work.
+It is a common situation I can meet in my daily work.
 Think about how many lines you need to write without
-Kingfisher.
-You will fall in love with it if you give it a try!
+Kingfisher!

 ### Method Chaining